Framework Diagram v3

 Awareness

-Sees "outcomes determine worth" as assumption.
+Sees "outcomes determine worth" as installed conditioning.

 Asks "what conditions were present?"